apzhou/ETHLL/README.md

 ## Description
 The Remove Minimum (RM) Scheme exploits the features of the HLL algorithm to provide effective protection against soft errors without requiring additional memory.
-This code is used in the paper ""Remove Minimum (RM): An Error-Tolerant Scheme for Cardinality Estimate by HyperLogLog" by Pedro Reviriego, Jorge Martinez, Ori Rottenstreich, Shanshan Liu and Fabrizio Lombardi.
+This code is used in the paper "Remove Minimum (RM): An Error-Tolerant Scheme for Cardinality Estimate by HyperLogLog" by Pedro Reviriego, Jorge Martinez, Ori Rottenstreich, Shanshan Liu and Fabrizio Lombardi.

 The Error-Tolerant HyperLogLog code used Hideaki Ohno's HyperLogLog as a starting point https://github.com/hideo55/cpp-HyperLogLog